ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 ```

 ## Considerations: Singularity containers via Docker

+Building Singularity container images with Docker is possible, and only comes with very few considerations.

 what to keep in mind for specifying Docker containers to be used with Singularity
 there is also official docs on this!